 “You lost your voice again?” he teased me with that smile again.
 Still unable to form a sentence my friends spoke for me and pushed me gently towards the car.

 “Emily would love a lift.
 She was just saying she was thirsty actually.”
 I loved my friends but sometimes I could kill them too.

 “Oh no its fine.
 I’m fine, really.
 We should get going.”
-I finally speak for myself and link arms with my best friends; pulling them along the pavement.
+I finally speak for myself and link arms with my best friends; pulling them along the sidewalk.
 I would have absolutely no clue of what to say to Evan White if I were alone with him for any prolonged amount of time.
 I would just embarrass myself.
 I'm not doing that.

 “Am I going to have to kidnap you to get you to have a milkshake with me?” he asked as he crawled along with us.
 My friends nudged and giggled beside me in awe at his words.
 He stopped the car completely and got out shutting his door gently.
-Panic and excitement started to rise I my chest and my friends giggled more as he walked up to us stopping front of me and taking my hand.
+Panic and excitement started to rise I my chest and my friends giggled more as he walked up to us stopping in front of me and taking my hand.

 “Would you do me the honour of having a milkshake with me?
 Please?”
 I couldn’t understand why he was asking me.
 In that moment all I could think of while I could hear my friends whispering was that Evan White was asking me out.
 Me, Emily Green, a sixteen year old nobody.
 I’d recently made the cheerleading squad and I was a junior; but compared to him I was a nobody.
 Suddenly I felt my legs give out beneath me and I was swept up into strong arms to the sounds of my friend’s excited squeals and laughter, and deposited into the passenger seat of Evans car.

 There are pivotal points in a persons life that makes them who they are and takes them to where they are.
 This was my first pivotal point.
 This was it; this was the day that changed my life.
 This day set the wheels of my life into motion.